AnthonyCHigney/home/_posts/2024-12-12-true-p-values.md

 Summary

 The paper argues that the commonly used thresholds for significance, called \alpha, are too high and therefore over-reject the null.
-He argues that they over-reject because of the extreme skewness and variability of the p-value distribution.
+He argues that they over-reject because of the extreme skewness of the p-value distribution.
 What this means is that there are too many false-positives, or type I errors, in the scientific literature.

-The arument rests
+He derives a distribution function for p-values[^1] that only depends on the median p-value and the sample size.
+He introduces what he calls "true" p-values which he defines as the expected value over